Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Simulation and experiment results

-In order to comprehensively assess the effectiveness of our HJBA* algorithm and to compare it with other state-of-the-art planning algorithms, we have established four evaluation criteria: \begin{enumerate}[i] \item {Computation Time}: The computation time is the time of an algorithm returns a solution given a parking scenario.
-The offline computation time such as the heuristic function for HA* and MHHA*, and the BRT for HJBA* is ignored.
+To thoroughly evaluate the effectiveness of our HJBA* algorithm across various regular parking scenarios and compare it with state-of-the-art parking planning algorithms, we have established four key evaluation criteria: \begin{enumerate}[i] \item {Computation Time}: The computation time refers to the duration it takes for an algorithm to return a solution for a given parking scenario.
+Offline computation times, such as the heuristic function for HA* and MHHA*, as well as the BRT for HJBA*, are excluded.

-\item {Node Numbers}: The computation time is directly impacted by the number of node expansions, which is indicative of both the rationality of the heuristic function and the structure of the algorithm.
+\item {Node Numbers}: The computation time is directly reflected by the number of node expansions, which is indicative of both the rationality of the heuristic function and the structure of the algorithm.

 \item {Path Length}: The path length is calculated as the summation of Euclidean distances between pairs of nodes along the solution.